Internet Connectivity, News Consumption, and Algorithmic Literacy: A Global Perspective

 Why This Matters

-Our research has critical implications for policymakers, educators, and Online Social Networks (OSNs) platforms.
+Our research has critical implications for policymakers, educators, and OSN platforms.
 As Internet connectivity expands globally, understanding how users interact with online environments becomes increasingly important.
 Connectivity alone does not guarantee safe and informed digital participation; it must be paired with education and resources that build algorithmic literacy and critical thinking skills.

 For policymakers, this means prioritizing digital literacy programs, especially for older and less educated populations who may be more vulnerable to misinformation and algorithmic manipulation.
 In emerging economies, where connectivity is rapidly growing, these efforts are especially urgent to ensure equitable and responsible digital access.